Org Export Reference Documentation

 it will ask the user for a file name when guessing fails.
 At the

-lowest level, org-export-as returns the output as a string.
-It
+returns the output as a string.

 While it is suggested to have a look at their respective docstring, the following examples illustrate how to combine all these functions:

-- Export to a temporary buffer:
+Export to a temporary buffer:

-- Export to a file:
+Export to a file:

-;;;###autoload (defun org-latex-export-to-latex (&optional async subtreep visible-only body-only ext-plist) (interactive) (let ((outfile (org-export-output-file-name ".tex" subtreep))) (if async (org-export-async-start (lambda (f) (org-export-add-to-stack f 'latex)) `(expand-file-name (org-export-to-file 'latex ,outfile ,subtreep ,visible-only ,body-only ',ext-plist))) (org-export-to-file 'latex outfile subtreep visible-only body-only ext-plist))))
+;;;###autoload (defun org-latex-export-to-latex (&optional async subtreep visible-only body-only ext-plist) (interactive) (let ((outfile (org-export-output-file-name ".tex" subtreep))) (org-export-to-file 'latex outfile async subtreep visible-only body-only ext-plist)))

 It may also be interesting to provide a publishing function for the